Velké Bílovice: Sights

 A notable feature of Velké Bílovice are the Hutterite wine cellars.
-The biggest one was built around 1614.
+The largest one was built around 1614.
 Its current owner is the company Habánské sklepy.

 Town Museum is a museum with local folk costumes, many archaeological finds from the area, old farm tools and other things associated with the history of the town.

-Hradištěk-Zímarky Hill is a distinctive landscape element with an excellent outlook.
-On the hilltop there is a chapel which is consecrated to four saints: St. Urban (patron saint of winemakers), St. Wenceslaus (patron saint of the Czech lands) and Saints Cyril and Methodius (patrons saints of Christianity in the Czech lands).
+The hill Zímarky is a distinctive landscape element with an excellent outlook.
+On the hilltop there is a chapel which is consecrated to four saints: Saint Urban (patron saint of winemakers), Saint Wenceslaus (patron saint of the Czech lands) and Saints Cyril and Methodius (patrons saints of Christianity in the Czech lands).

 The Church of the Nativity of the Virgin Mary was built in the late Baroque style in 1764–1765.